onewland/fuzzy-rotary-phone/README.md

 /ttt abort -- end a game or waiting challenge

 ## Schema
 The table `matches` contains all match information.

+Flow can be followed via the states (`status` column).
 The state can be one of:
 - challenge_open
 - game_in_progress
 - finished
 - stalemate
 - aborted

+`/ttt challenge` creates a match in state challenge_open, if there is no match with state challenge_open or game_in_progress in the current channel.

 A match flows from challenge_open to either game_in_progress (if the challenge is accepted with `/ttt accept`) or aborted (with `/ttt abort`).